britram/quic-base-drafts/draft-ietf-quic-recovery.md

 : The number of times a PTO has been sent without receiving an ack.

 time_of_last_sent_ack_eliciting_packet:
-: The time the most recent ack-eliciting packet was sent.
+: The time the most recent ack-provoking packet was sent.

 time_of_last_sent_crypto_packet:
 : The time the most recent crypto packet was sent.